cyverse-archive/Donkey/doc/endpoints/app-execution.md

 Secured Endpoint: GET /secured/workspaces/{workspace-id}/executions/list

 Delegates to metadactyl: GET /secured/workspaces/{workspace-id}/executions/list

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Getting Status Information for Selected Jobs

-Secured Endpoint: POST /secured/workspaces/{workspace-id}/executions/list

-Delegates to metadactyl: POST /secured/workspaces/{workspace-id}/executions/list

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more information.